kpennin/kafka-sparkstreaming-cassandra/README.md

     * 8888 bridges to the Jupyter Notebook
     * 23 bridges to SSH

+## SSH connection
-SSH allows to get a onnection to the container
+SSH allows to get a onnection to the container.

 ```
 ssh -p 23 guest@containerIP